Skip to content

 Get-JIMSyncRule

-Retrieves one or more synchronisation rules.
-When called without parameters, returns all synchronisation rules.
-Use the parameter sets to filter by ID, connected system ID, or connected system name.
+Retrieves one or more Synchronisation Rules.
+When called without parameters, returns all Synchronisation Rules.
+Use the parameter sets to filter by ID, Connected System ID, or Connected System name, and the -Direction, -ActionType and -Status filters to narrow the list further.

 Syntax